Video: Pexels

 Credits: The Cost Saver Podcast team, with AI-assisted production and editorial review.

-Full Written Guide: 5 Costly Mistakes to Avoid When Using a UK Budget Income Planner
+Full Written Guide: 5 UK Budget Planner Mistakes Costing You Hundreds [2026]

 This podcast episode is based on the companion article for deeper context and references.